 STAGE 1: A student with an additional need, supported primarily through in-class differentiation and Quality First Teaching.
 Some of these students may also benefit from in-school support and interventions delivered by the Learning Support Department.

 STAGE 2: A student with additional needs, targeted by the Learning Support Department to receive additional support.
 They may receive support from other agencies.
-They will be likely to receive in-school interventions and are more likely to have a TA in their classes than other students.
+They will be likely to receive in-school interventions and are more likely to have a Learning Support Assistant (LSA) in their classes than other students.

 STAGE 3: A student with an EHCP who receive a high level of support.
 Specific support is determined by the outcomes described in their EHCP, and is evaluated as part of the Annual Review process.